scalamolecule/molecule/README.md

 ## Explore

-The `coreTests` module in this repo has sevel data model definitions and more than 1500 tests that you can get inspiration from.
+The `coreTests` module in this repo has sevel data model definitions and more than 1300 tests that you can get inspiration from.

 ### Run jvm tests

-Run the same test suite on jvm targeting both Datomic and JDBC-compliant databases (in-memory H2 db here):
+Run the same test suite on jvm targeting both Datomic and JDBC-compliant databases:

     sbt datalogDatomicJVM/test

-or
+    sbt sqlH2JVM/test

-    sbt sqlJdbcJVM/test
+    sbt sqlPostgresJVM/test

 ### Run js tests